 A razor-sharp satirist whose witty pen dissected Russian society, then chronicled the bitter exile of those who fled the revolution.

-Arkady Averchenko’s life traced the arc of imperial Russia’s collapse.
-Born in Sevastopol, he found his voice not in lofty literature but in the pages of the journal Satirikon, which he edited and filled with his biting, liberal-leaning humor.
-His stories and plays poked fun at bourgeois life and bureaucratic absurdity, making him a household name.
-The 1917 revolution shattered his world; his satire, now aimed at the Bolsheviks, became dangerous.
+Arkady Averchenko edited the journal Satirikon, filling it with biting, liberal-leaning humor.
+Born in Sevastopol, he wrote stories and plays that mocked bourgeois life and bureaucratic absurdity.
+The 1917 revolution shattered his world; his satire aimed at the Bolsheviks became dangerous.
 Forced into exile in 1920, he joined the flood of Russian émigrés to Constantinople and finally Prague.
-There, his writing turned darker, capturing the dislocation and melancholy of the lost generation.
-His death in Prague at 44 marked the quiet end of a voice that once defined an era of Russian laughter.
+His writing turned darker there, capturing the dislocation and melancholy of the lost generation.
+He died in Prague at 44.

 1860–1882